informalsystems/hermes/guide/src/tutorials/more-chains/build-the-topology.md

 ```

 Executing these commands will :
-* For every pair of chain, create a client on both chain tracking the state of the counterparty chain.
+* For every pair of chains, create a client on both chain tracking the state of the counterparty chain.
 * Create a connection between these two clients.
 * Create a `transfer` channel over this connection.